-- A. Newly-hired Employees shall be considered probationary for a period of sixty (60) days from the date of employment.
-The University may extend this period for an additional sixty (60) days provided it notifies the Union, the steward and the employee in advance, in writing, stating the reasons therefor. - B. During his or her probationary period, an Employee may be terminated by the University without recourse to the grievance or arbitration provisions of this Agreement.
+A. Newly-hired Employees in Grades 9, 9a, and 9b shall be considered probationary for a period of one hundred and twenty (120) days from the date of employment.
+The University may extend this period for an additional sixty (60) days provided it notifies the Union, the steward, and the employee in advance, in writing, stating the reasons therefor.
+Newly-hired Employees in Grades 5, 6, 7, and 8 shall be considered probationary for a period of one hundred and twenty (120) days from the date of employment.

+B. During his or her probationary period, an Employee may be terminated by the University without recourse to the grievance or arbitration provisions of this Agreement.

-- C. Probationary Employees shall not be deprived of the benefits set forth in the contract except as provided in (B) above because of an extension of their probationary period. - D. Date of hire shall be included in notice of termination or extension of a probationary employee.
+C. Probationary Employees shall not be deprived of the benefits set forth in the contract except as provided in (B) above because of an extension of their probationary period.

+D. Date of hire shall be included in notice of termination or extension of a probationary employee.